Ranjith (singer)

 Ranjith K. Govind (born 21 February 1977), also known as K.G.
-Ranjith, is an Indian playback singer, working in the Tamil, Telugu, Malayalam and Kannada film industries and has sung more than 2500 songs.
+Ranjith or simply Ranjith, is an Indian playback singer, working in the Tamil, Telugu, Malayalam and Kannada film industries and has sung more than 2500 songs.

 Early life

 Ranjith was born in Chennai, India into a Malayali family, hailing from Kalluvazhi, Kerala.
 He grew up listening to various kinds of music.
 He used to stay in a locality where there were many Keralites, and had a chance to participate in the local programs there.
 Later, a family friend suggested that he be trained in classical music.
 He learned Hindustani music and Carnatic music.
 He was trained by Vidwan Cuddalore Subramanian, K. S. Kanakasingam, Trichur P. Ramankutty and P. S. Narayana Swamy.
 He became popular when he won the Sun TV Saptha Swarangal singing contest in 2001.
 He is married to a trained Bharata Naatiyam dancer, Reshmi Menon.
 He has a daughter and a son.